sst/guide/_chapters/create-note-api.md

   stage: prod
   region: us-east-1

-  # iamRoleStatement defines the permission policy for the Lambda function.
+  # 'iamRoleStatement' defines the permission policy for the Lambda function.
   # In this case Lambda functions are granted with permissions to access DynamoDB.
   iamRoleStatements:
     - Effect: Allow